 If you are stuck with unattractive floors, or just want to add a bit of interest to the room, it is easy to add a rug or runner.
 We added a runner in front of our sink, so soften up the floor a bit.
 You can also look at Ashley’s kitchen above, or Lauren’s a bit lower to see what a difference a rug makes in a kitchen.

 7. Change the Cabinet Hardware

-We spray-painted our cabinet handles, as we could not remove them (40+ year-old brittle plastic).
-They now make a big impact instead of just blending into the surrounds.
+We spray-painted our cabinet handles, as we could not remove them (40+-year-old brittle plastic).
+They now make a big impact instead of just blending into the surroundings.